NMAC427/SwiftOCR/README.md

 This is a really good question.

-If you want to recognize normal text like a poem or a news article, go with Tesseract , but if you want to recognize short, alphanumeric codes (e.g. gift cards), I would advise you to choose SwiftOCR because that's where it exceeds.
+If you want to recognize normal text like a poem or a news article, go with Tesseract, but if you want to recognize short, alphanumeric codes (e.g. gift cards), I would advise you to choose SwiftOCR because that's where it exceeds.

 Tesseract is written in C++ and over 30 years old.
 To use it you first have to write a Objective-C++ wrapper for it.
 The main issue that's slowing down Tesseract is the way memory is managed.
 Too many memory allocations and releases slow it down.